Skip to content

 Regiments, battalions, companies, ships, and squadrons all formed their own sides for friendly competition to help blow off some steam after their frontline service.

 Then there is the now legendary Christmas Truce football match.
-Yuletide 1914 brought a miraculous day of peace and reconciliation between Imperial German and British sides fighting in Northern France.
+Yuletide 1914 brought a miraculous day of peace and reconciliation for some of the Imperial German and British troops facing each other in Belgium and northern France.

 A letter published in the 1st of January 1915 edition of The Times from a Royal Medical Corps officer suggests his regiment played against Saxons, resulting in a (typical) 3-2 victory for the Germans.

-It’s more likely a series of impromptu kickabouts were organised up and down the line as the guns fell silent on Christmas Day.
+It’s more likely that some impromptu kickabouts occurred up and down the line in places where the guns fell silent on Christmas Day.

-Whatever the truth, the stories go to show the power of football and sport in bringing people together in the most extraordinary circumstances.
+Whatever the truth about a proper match (3-2!), the stories go to show the power of football and sport in bringing people together even in the most extraordinary circumstances.

 The Great War and the birth of the Football Battalions